sony/nmos-cpp/Documents/Dependencies.md

 ### WebSocket++

-A copy of the header-only WebSocket++ v0.5.1 is included within the C++ REST SDK source tree, so a separate installation is not necessary.
+WebSocket++ v0.8.1 (latest release) is included as a submodule within the C++ REST SDK source tree, so a separate installation is not necessary.
-Note: WebSocket++ v0.7.0 (latest release) has also been tested.
+Note: WebSocket++ v0.5.1 and v0.7.0 have also been tested.

 (The [Getting Started](Getting-Started.md) instructions explain how to set ``WEBSOCKETPP_INCLUDE_DIR`` in order to use the included version when building nmos-cpp.)